GingerNinja23/ipop-documentation/Running-admin_GroupVPN--on-Linux.md

 restart controller, tincan to wait for new invitation and contact the admin to send you a fresh invite.

 Note:
 1. invites are ASYNC and can be lost if consumed in error.
 If controller has accepted the invite and has access to the room 'affiliation' value must be 'member'.
-If not clear the cache, restart controller,tincan and request invite again.
+If not delete cache file, restart controller,tincan and request invite again.
 2. ensure you delete the 'access.db' file before restarting and requesting invite as the cached information is stale.

 ### Stopping admin_gvpn